House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Size of the Work

-The biggest thing that will determine the size of the chainsaw you need is the kind of work you’re doing.
+The biggest factor that will determine the size of the chainsaw you need is the kind of work you’re doing.
 A good rule of thumb is that the diameter of the trees you cut regularly should be no more than twice the length of the bar on a chainsaw.
 That means a 20-inch chainsaw can handle a 36-inch tree (remember, effective cutting length is roughly -2 inches of the bar length).
 Professional chainsaws can take that up to 2.5 times the bar length.

 Chainsaws for Light Work